DT2004/Arsenic-Poisning/README.md

+## Data Analytics Dashboard
-Uses machine learning models to assess threat of arsenic poisining in two states based on different parameters inputted
+Created a dashboard to understand the impact of Arsenic Poisoning: Used basic machine learning techniques, data analytics, visualization and web-design techniques.
+The aim was to create an interactive dashboard featuring a geo-map and insightful analysis to understand this problem and identify hotspots for better resource allocation and response time.
+Through the tool, we can also assess threat of arsenic poisining in two states based on different parameters inputted.